SmithsonianWorkshops/HydraResources/Regular_Expressions_Command_Line.md

 - What we're covering
   - **sed**: for automated editing of files
   - **grep**: for selecting lines from a file
-  - (we're not covering awk, mostly because I don't use it much with regex)

 ## GNU `sed` and `grep`